Today is the first day of spring, but is it really goodbye winter at Tibetan Buddhist nunneries in northern India?

 The 62 nuns at the nunnery have many winter chores such as carrying water, washing dishes at an outdoor pump, and shovelling snow.
 There is very little heat in the nunnery, aside from the stoves for cooking.

-The nuns wash their dishes at an outside pump and fetch water from for the nunnery.
+The nuns wash their dishes at an outside pump and fetch water for the nunnery.

 With the rise of the highly transmissable omicron variant in the early part of 2022, the nuns did more activities outside.
 Despite the cold weather, they studied and ate their meals outdoors as much as possible.